freelawproject/free.law/content/second-series-of-federal-reporter-from-1950-to-1993-now-on-courtlistener.md

 Status: published

-Over the past few months we have been working on cleaning and importing the 2nd series of the Federal Register (F.2d) from http://law.resource.org.
+Over the past few months we have been working on cleaning and importing the 2nd series of the Federal Reporter (F.2d) from http://law.resource.org.
 Today we're excited to share that we've made over 12,000 meta data additions, corrections or categorizations, and that we've finally added F2 to our corpus.